ATud/topSongsApp/README.md

 Extra info about the technologies:

 1. Meteor creates a server - client webapp , that connects natively to a mongoDB database.
+- adding packets is done like this : meteor add 'user:package'

 2. The communication is mainly achived by using webworkers.